 a Free and Reduced Application and an Information Release Form must be

 completed each year.
 Although the USDA has recently made Free meals

-available for all students until at least December 31st, both forms need to be
+available for all students through June 30th, 2021-- both forms need to be

 The online Free and Reduced application for